PolyMathOrg/PolyMath/CONTRIBUTING.md

 *This file is currently not complete but will be improve step by step.*

-You need to download Pharo 8.0 first.
+You need to download Pharo 9.0 or 10 first.

 ## Setup Iceberg
 You need an ssh key in order to commit on github.
 Open Iceberg tool, and then click on the settings.
 Check the box : "Use custom SSH keys".